cubicmetre/stormatica-extension/README.md

 # Stormatica

-An enhanced fork of [Litematica](https://github.com/maruohon/litematica) with powerful material list features for survival Minecraft.
+A fork of [Litematica](https://github.com/maruohon/litematica) with additional features for material lists and coordinating item gathering with player activities.

 ## What is Stormatica?
 Stormatica extends Litematica's material list functionality with two major features:

-### 🗂️ Custom Material Lists
+### Custom Material Lists
-Load material lists from JSON or text files containing **any Minecraft items** - not just placeable blocks:
+Load material lists from JSON or text files containing **any Item Class** - not just placeable blocks:
-- Tools, weapons, and armor
-- Food items and potions
-- Mob drops and brewing ingredients
-- Literally any item in the game!

-Perfect for creating shopping lists, raid preparation checklists, or resource gathering goals.

-### 🧠 Smart Cache-Based Sorting
+### Cache-Based Sorting
 Material lists automatically prioritize items you've recently accessed in containers:
 - Open a chest → Items from that chest jump to the top of your list
 - Open more containers → Most recently seen items stay at the top
-- Your HUD always shows the items that are currently accessible to you
+- Your HUD always shows the items that are most recently accessible to you
-- No more running across your world looking for scattered materials!

 ## Installation